imnotlistening/r5sim/README.md

 # Run It

-To run the basic build do the following:
+To run the default build do the following:

     $ bin/r5sim -b bin/brom